Mother: Kathleen (Daugherty) McPherson Gingrich

 His first wife, Jackie, was his former high school geometry teacher.

-The LBGT activist, Candace Gingrich-Jones, is his half-sister.
+The LGBT activist, Candace Gingrich-Jones, is his half-sister.

 1970-1978 - Assistant history professor at West Georgia College.